learn-ballerina/awsome-ballerina/README.md

 # Awsome Ballerina
-A list of awesome Ballerina resources.
+An uncurated list of Ballerina resources.
 Once you have an overview of the language, here are resources you can use to learn more.

+This is grouped by different technical areas and ordered by the time.

+> Note: Since the language syntax has changed over the time, some resources may contain invalid code/details.

 - [Awsome Ballerina](#awsome-ballerina)
   - [General](#general)